hyunbink/level-up/README.md

 ## Code Snippet

-Herre's a little preview of our code:
+Here's a little preview of our code:

 ```javaScript
 handleSubmit(e) {